6 Amazing Circular Concoctions In Honor Of National Donut Day

 Italian Rainbow is an artisanal donut concoction from Glaze Artisan in New Milford and West Caldwell, New Jersey.
 The colorful interior is made from fruit and almond flavors.
 It’s also topped with white, green and red sprinkles, hence the Italian part of this donut’s name.

-This peanut butter and jelly-covered donut is from outside the U.S., but it just might be worth the trip to Cape Town, South Africa.
+This peanut butter and jelly covered donut is from outside the U.S., but it just might be worth the trip to Cape Town, South Africa.
 Sold by Holey Moley Artisan Donuts, this snack takes two beloved concepts and mashes them together for a sweet, protein-rich result.

 Speaking of favorites, this comfort food donut combines sweetness with macaroni and cheese.
 Fortunately, this creation can be picked up in the U.S. at Glam Doll Donuts in Minneapolis, Minnesota.
 The entire thing is fried to make it extra tasty, and you can literally eat your dinner and dessert at the same time.